New Homeschooler? 150 Free Online Learning Activities for Kids

 • Google Earth Education is a great resource to help show your children locations around the world.

-• History For Kids is a free online history network packed with articles, games, videos, and free homeschool printables on many historical events.
+• History For Kids is a free online history network with articles, games, videos, and free homeschool printables on many historical events.

 • KidNuz Podcast is a five-minute breakdown of today’s top stories, current events, politics, science, entertainment, sports, and more.
 It is age-appropriate and nonpartisan.